For Immediate Help Call us at 1-866-601-5518.

-When you submit an SBA 8a application, part of the process requires you to write a Narrative Statement of Social Disadvantage (Social Narrative).
+When you submit an SBA 8a application, part of the process requires you to write a Narrative Statement of Social Disadvantage (Social Disadvantage Narrative).
 This only applies if you do not meet the meet the statutory presumption of being socially disadvantaged.
-Not all applicants require a statement of economic disadvantage.
+Not all applicants require a narrative statement of economic disadvantage.

 Although you may have suffered socially, non-protected classes under the SBA 8a regulations can still be approved.
 However, compiling the details while still meeting the legal standard can be a difficult and confusing task.
 Understanding the basics can be helpful.